IbrahimaNdong/ReadMe/README.md

 What problem does the application solve?

 # Use cases:
-Metasploit has a vast amount of use cases which are: IT can be use to scan target vulnerabilities, it can be used for DDOS attacks, and also can be used for carrying out a SYN scan
+Metasploit has a vast amount of use cases which are:<br>
+----->Metasploit can be use to scan target vulnerabilities<br>
+----------->Metasploit can be used for DDOS attacks<br>
+----->Metasploit can also be used for carrying out a SYN scan<br>

 # Installation:
 First we Go to WWW.Metasploit.com to Download the software